Capitol Hill braces for DOJ, FBI briefings on accusations they spied on Trump 2016 campaign

-FBI and Justice Department officials on Thursday will deliver classified briefings on documents related to special counsel Robert Mueller’s Russia investigation, amid rising tensions over President Trump’s accusation that U.S. intelligence spied on his 2016 campaign.
+FBI and Justice Department officials on Thursday gathered with senior lawmakers for classified briefings on documents related to special counsel Robert Mueller’s Russia investigation, amid rising tensions over President Trump’s accusation that U.S. intelligence spied on his 2016 campaign.

-The first meeting is scheduled for noon at Department of Justice headquarters and will include Director of National Intelligence Dan Coats, FBI Director Christopher Wray, White House Chief of Staff John Kelly, Deputy Attorney General Rod Rosenstein, House Intelligence Committee Chairman Devin Nunes, Republican California and House Oversight and Government Reform Chairman Trey Gowdy, Republican South Carolina.
+A noontime meeting at Justice Department headquarters was attended by Director of National Intelligence Dan Coats, FBI Director Christopher Wray, White House Chief of Staff John Kelly, Deputy Attorney General Rod Rosenstein, House Intelligence Committee Chairman Devin Nunes, California Republican, and Trey Gowdy, South Carolina Republican and chair of the House Oversight and Government Reform committee.

+The House Intelligence Committee’s top Democrat, Rep. Adam Schiff, California, also attended, as did Emmet T. Flood, a lawyer representing Mr. Trump in the Russia investigation.

-A second meeting is set for 2 p.m. to include Mr. Coats, Mr. Wray, Mr. Kelly, Mr. Rosenstein, Mr. Gowdy and lawmakers from the bipartisan “Gang of Eight” which includes the top Republicans and Democrats in each chamber and the top Republicans and Democrats from the House and Senate intelligence committees.
+A separate briefing on the same subject at the Capitol included lawmakers from the bipartisan “Gang of Eight” which includes the top Republicans and Democrats in each chamber and the top Republicans and Democrats from the House and Senate intelligence committees.

+The second meeting ended late Thursday afternoon.
+Republicans were tight-lipped upon department, but Democratic lawmakers were outspoken.

+Mark Warner, Virginia Democrat and his party’s top member on the Senate Intelligence Committee, called the noon briefing at the Justice Department, “a rogue meeting” which he thought broke protocol on how such meetings are traditionally conducted.

+“Never seen a Gang of Eight meeting that included any presence from the White House,” Mr. Warner told reporters after the briefing.
+“Those individuals left before the substance of it.
+Unusual times.”

-The second meeting was announced after lengthy negotiations late Wednesday evening, according to the Associated Press.
+The second meeting was announced after lengthy negotiations late Wednesday evening, according to The Associated Press.

 Democrats argued the briefing needed to be delivered to the “Gang of Eight” as opposed to only Mr. Gowdy and Mr. Nunes, who has spent months demanding information from the DOJ into whether a spy planted in the Trump campaign fed their Russian election meddling probe.